AmarCodeCraft/TubeGrabPro-backend-/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the root directory (use .env.example as a template):

 ```
 PORT=5000
 MONGO_URI=your_mongodb_connection_string
+YOUTUBE_COOKIES=your_youtube_cookies_here
 ```

+### Handling YouTube Bot Detection

+This application uses strategies to bypass YouTube's bot detection:

+1. Browser-like request headers
+2. Retry mechanism with exponential backoff
+3. Optional YouTube cookies for authenticated requests

+If you encounter the "Sign in to confirm you're not a bot" error:

+1. Log into YouTube in your browser
+2. Use browser developer tools to copy your cookies
+3. Add them to the YOUTUBE_COOKIES environment variable

 ## API Endpoints